3 days in the Cotswolds

 Lower Slaughter sits on a stream and is picture-box pretty, with its unspoilt limestone cottages and traditional Cotswold style.
 The main attraction is The Old Mill, a 19th Century converted mill with its original water mill.

-You can stop at the Old Mill for a coffee, ice-cream or a visit to its museum.
-The museum is set inside the mill, which is currently being restored to its original working self.
+You can stop at the Old Mill for a coffee, ice-cream or visit the museum inside the mill.

 We continued our walk along the Warden’s Way until we arrived at Bourton-on-the-Water.
 It’s a fairly flat walk and mostly through fields, so ideal for families.

-Bourton-on-the-Water is a very pretty, charming village and is extremely popular with tourists.
+Bourton-on-the-Water is one of the most visited and photographed villages in the Cotswolds and it’s easy to see why.
 The River Windrush flows through the village and is spanned by six low, 18th century stone bridges.
 This has earned Bourton-on-the-Water the grand title of “Venice of the Cotswolds”.

 Best things to do in Bourton-on-the-Water